Chasing Perfection

 Perfection can be beautiful, yet when it comes to art, it can create paralysis.
 We are so much greater than this still image of ourselves.
 Even symmetrical works of art often have small asymmetries.
 Chasing perfection can destroy beauty, and the creative process itself.
 Perfection paralyzes aspirations and dreams; it has a way of creeping up and making itself seem important, but it can be destructive.

-I stop and consider my use of words constantly because I am a writer.
-The iteration is good, it is hard work, but the pursuit of perfection is a waste of energy.
+I rewrite and consider how to improve my writing.
+The iteration is good: it is hard work, but the pursuit of perfection is a waste of energy.
 In my own life it shows up as this pervading sense of doom — of avoiding mistakes — of never taking risks —of looking like a fool.
 How does it show up for you?

 I have a life bucket list I have been doing for some years; it is an emotional bucket list, a passion project that acts as an open journey.
-I called it Mrs. Bucketlist, it began 20 years ago.
+I called it Mrs. Bucketlist, it began years ago as a blog on WordPress as an internal bucketlist (now it is defunct, but even stilI, I revisit the idea).

 I underwent a radical transformation in the way I thought about my creative process.
 I had to open my mind to accept new ways of thinking.
 It felt completely artificial at first- especially after experiences that seemed to reward perfectionism, but soon I realized the “artificial” part was just shedding an old persona filled with fear and expectations.
 An artist is better off without it.
 So I let go of the baggage of perfectionism.

 The process ebbs and flows, and that’s okay too.
-Creativity is not linear, it’s more like a labyrinth.
-I talked about this in my last article.
-It made me work harder, not for a perfect thing — but to reach new heights within me.
+I see creativity like a labyrinth, I talked about this in my last article -it sometimes feels like a puzzle we must solve.
+Seeing it this way, made me work harder.
+Creativity is messy far from perfect — but it allows us to reach new heights in our craft.

 “Don’t only practice your art, but force your way into its secrets, for it and knowledge can raise men to the divine.”